isomerpages/govtech-lpa-acp/pages/I'm Unsure How To Begin.md

                         </li>
                                     <li>
                             <label for="accordion_3">
-                                <input checked="" class="toggle" id="accordion_3" name="accordion" type="radio">What happens if I don’t have an LPA and ACP in place when I lose my capacity to make decisions?
+                                <input class="toggle" id="accordion_3" name="accordion" type="radio">What happens if I don’t have an LPA and ACP in place when I lose my capacity to make decisions?
                                 <div class="inner">
                             <ul>
                                                             <li><strong>LPA</strong>